…want to collaborate?

 - Insulin pen for demonstration purposes (can sometimes be provided by supplier at no cost)

 - BpTRU (automatic blood pressure machine that takes a number of measurements and provides an average)

 - Doppler (for prenatal exams, size 2-3 MHz; ankle brachial index, size 8-10 MHz, etc.)

 - Steadiometer (wall mounted device to measure height)

 - Recumbent height measure for infants (infantometer)

 How do I find a nurse?
 How are they paid? (unofficial info)

 How do I find a nurse?

-NSHA is increasingly supporting/creating collaborative practices.
-To officially become a collaborative practice, NSHA requires an expression of interest from the collaborator.
-If approved, then the position is created.
-The nurse’s salary is then paid by NSHA and NSHA is the employer.
+NSHA and the Department of Health and Wellness are increasingly supporting/creating collaborative practices.
+To apply to become a collaborative practice, NSHA requires an expression of interest from the collaborator.
+If the practice is a successful applicant then a family practice nurse (or NP, social worker etc.) may potentially be funded as part of the new collaboration.
 This has the added benefit of allowing the nurse to work within a slightly larger scope of practice as more visits can be performed completely independently by the nurse when billings do NOT need to be recouped through MSI.
 For more information on this contact NSHA or click here.

 Finding an experienced FPN may also be difficult.
 The use of FPNs remains relatively new in the province and there are very few experienced FPNs who are not already employed.
 There is a training course for nurses to become FPNs but for the most part the participants need already be paired with a clinic or collaborator.